DiveDevHQ/dive/README.md

 python manage.py runserver
 ```

-Open your terminal and move into "frontend" folder, run the following command to set up the website
+Setup frontend: open your terminal and cd into "frontend" folder, run the following command to set up the website

 ```
 npm install